Mosqlimate-project/sprint-template/README.md

 ![image](https://github.com/Mosqlimate-project/sprint-template/assets/4005254/91633601-2d13-4b2d-b9a7-7cbf50b1871a)

 That's how it looks like if you got this step right.
+Notice the green button on you profile page.
+If you click on it it will show the your unique API Key which you will need to register your model and upload you predictions.

 Now let's move on to setting up the GitHub repository for your submission.